Ssauw/Ethical-Hacking/README.md

 # Why this "blog" ?

 I simply know many people who does that and it's a pretty common thing to do when it comes to security area.
 But I'm not doing it just because of that (I promise I'm not a sheep :P), I'm doing it because I feel like having to do it.
 I just realize this is something like a step for me to achieve my dream to become an Ethical Hacker.
 And to be honest with you, It's the first time I'm doing this kind of thing like writting stuff that crosses my mind.. and it feels terribly good !
+So this blog will allow me to write about security topics, CTF Walkthrough or even new exploits I just learned about.
+This is a good way for me to test my knowledge because If you truly understand something therefore you can teach it.

+# Special Thanks

+I'd like to sincerely thank Julien Garnier with whom I'd never be who I am today.
+He's a passionate and really nice person and not to mention a really great Hacker.
+He's the only one who took care of me and showed me the road to Hacking.
+He's my professor and mentor in security and I have many things to learn from him.